 If you do not have anyone you want the policy to go to then you can name a charity as the beneficiary, or you can surrender the plan for the cash value instead of allowing it to default to the estate.

 If you have one person that you want the life insurance proceeds to go to, then consider setting up a contingency plan.
 The contingency plan allows you to create a second beneficiary that the life insurance policy can pay out to if the first is deceased.
+Click here, for additional information on what happens if the beneficiary of an estate dies.

 While this can help in a scenario where the policy was not updated after the death of the initial beneficiary, it can also provide support for another family member if the beneficiary passes at the same time as the insured.